 Suffering a work-related injury can be painful and frustrating.
 Employees are often forced to miss work and undergo medical treatment.
-Lost wages, doctor visits, and paperwork are just a few of the headaches associated with these injuries.
-For the injured employees, it can be an even more difficult situation when the injury was the result of an employer’s carelessness.
-Employers are required to follow certain safety requirements to promote the well-being of their employees.
+Lost wages, doctor visits, and paperwork are just a few headaches associated with these injuries.
+For the injured employees, it can be an even more difficult situation when the injury resulted from an employer’s carelessness.
+Employers must follow certain safety requirements to promote the well-being of their employees.
 When they fail to do so and injury results, they can be held accountable.
-The Ohio workers’ compensation system does offer additional compensation to workers in these situations, known as Violations of Specific Safety Requirements (VSSR).
+The Ohio workers’ compensation system offers additional compensation to workers in these situations, known as Violations of Specific Safety Requirements (VSSR).

 What Is VSSR Compensation?

-Ohio law requires that employers follow certain safety rules depending on the nature of the business and provide a safe workplace for their employees.
-Violations of specific safety requirements awards offer compensation to injured workers when they are injured because of an employer’s failure to protect them.
-This compensation is separate from a typical workers’ compensation claim and is offered in addition to any weekly benefits the employee may be eligible to receive (such as temporary total or permanent partial).
+Ohio law requires that employers follow certain safety rules depending on the business and provide a safe workplace for their employees.
+Violations of specific safety requirements awards offer compensation to injured workers when injured because of an employer’s failure to protect them.
+This compensation is separate from a typical workers’ compensation claim and is offered besides any weekly benefits the employee may be eligible to receive (such as temporary total or permanent partial).
 A VSSR claim could arise out a wide range of situations, including the employer’s failure to provide appropriate protective gear, to remove damaged or defective equipment, and much more.

 Burden of Proof Is on the Injured Employee in Ohio VSSR Claims

 VSSR claims in Ohio can be complex.
 The burden of proof is on the injured employee, who must show valid reasons the employer should be punished through a VSSR award.
-To be successful, an employee must demonstrate:
+To succeed, an employee must demonstrate:

-- There is an existing safety requirement stated in the Ohio Revised Code that is both specific and applicable to his work circumstance.
+- An existing safety requirement is stated in the Ohio Revised Code that is both specific and applicable to his work circumstance.

-- The employer was in violation of the requirement when then accident or injury occurred.
+- The employer violated the requirement when then accident or injury occurred.